 You will need to apply for and accepted into both programs - The online MS in nutrition program and the UH Dietetic Internship program.

 The University of Houston Dietetic Internship program is an ACEND (Accreditation Council for Education in Nutrition and Dietetics, 120 South Riverside Plaza Ste 2190, Chicago IL 60606-6995, Ph: 1-800-877-1600 ext 5400) accredited, post-baccalaureate supervised practice program that qualifies graduates to take the examination to become Registered Dietitians.
-Interns enter the full-time program (average 45 hours/week for 27 weeks) in January or July of each year.
+Interns begin supervised practice rotations during the second semester of the MS/DI program (Spring or Summer semester) after attending orientation in January or June.
+A minimum of 1000 hours of supervised practice must be completed.
 The program goals reflect the major points of our philosophy: quality instruction and broad-based site training which enables graduates to land meaningful professional employment in a variety of areas upon completion.
 The internship is administratively housed within the College of Liberal Arts and Social Sciences, Department of Health and Human Performance.

-The program is approved to take up to 60 interns annually, 30 in fall and 30 in spring.
-Following acceptance to the program, interns are required to complete a set of on-line modules designed to review and reinforce didactic learning.
-After successful completion of the modules, interns must attend an orientation/pre-rotation experience in Houston, Texas beginning in January or July.
+The program is approved to take up to 30 interns annually, 15 in fall and 15 in spring.
+Internship orientation will occur at the beginning of the second semester in the MS/DI program.
+Prior to the internship orientation, interns are required to complete a set of on-line modules designed to review and reinforce didactic learning.
+After successful completion of the modules, interns must attend a virtual orientation/pre-rotation experience beginning in January or July.
 Actual rotations will begin following orientation.

 Interns will communicate with the director weekly throughout the supervised practice experience.
 Evaluations will occur with the program director weekly; preceptors will be providing feedback at regularly scheduled points in the rotation.